Advanced Family & Sports Podiatry

 The Lunula Laser

 The treatment with the Lunula Laser typically involves placing the affected foot inside the device for a designated period (usually about 12 minutes) while the laser light is applied to the toenails.
-The procedure is generally painless, and patients can resume their regular activities immediately after the session.
+Most people tolerate this procedure well, and can resume their regular activities immediately after the session.

 The mechanism of how the Lunula Laser treats fungal toenail infections is via disrupting the metabolism and cell structure of the fungus and by increasing the blood flow to the toe, ultimately leading to its elimination.
 Additionally, the laser may stimulate the body′s immune response to help fight the fungal infection.